Megislava/Alaskan-Obsidian/CyberSec/Theory/Linux/Linux Command Line.md

 	- using **relative** path when you are already partially in the path
 		- `user@machine:/usr > bin/date` - without `/`

+- `$PATH` - Stores all the binaries you're able to run
+- `export -p` - prints all exported variables

+- `alias` - creates a shortcut
+	- `alias lsa=ls -la`

 ### Finding stuff in file structure
 - `locate *filename*` - searches for a filename in the whole system directory
 	- is indexed search, indexed by daily cron job
 	- but uses/searched by name only
+	- `-c` - how many result it has
+	- `-b` - limits that the searched filename is the whole filename or other limitations
+		- `locate -b "\passwd"`

-- `whereis *filename*` - finding binaries in the whole system directory returns PATH to the file as well as man page (if it has)
+- `whereis *filename*` - finding binaries in the whole system directory
+	- returns PATH to the file as well as man page (if it has)

 - `which *filename*` - return PATH of *filename*